allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 ---
 layout: post
-title: How does B-tree make your queries fast
+title: How does B-tree make your queries fast?
 author: mateusz.kuzmik
 tags: [ tech ]
 ---

-**B-tree** is a structure that helps to search through a great amounts of data.
-It was invented over 40 years ago and yet, it is still employed by majority of modern databases.
+**B-tree** is a structure that helps to search through great amounts of data.
+It was invented over 40 years ago, yet it is still employed by the majority of modern databases.
 Although there are newer index structures, like LSM trees, **B-tree** is unbeaten when handling most of the database queries.

-[//]: # (attach some database names, echich uses btree as a main data structure)

-After reading this post, you will know how **B-tree** organizes the data and how it performs search queries.
+After reading this post, you will know how **B-tree** organises the data and how it performs search queries.

 ## Origins

-In order to understand **B-tree** lets focus on **Binary Search Tree (BST)** first.
+In order to understand **B-tree** let's focus on **Binary Search Tree (BST)** first.

 Wait, it's not the same?

 What does "B" mean then?

-According to [wikipedia.org](https://en.wikipedia.org/wiki/B-tree), Edward M. McCreight, the inventor of B-tree once
+According to [wikipedia.org](https://en.wikipedia.org/wiki/B-tree), Edward M. McCreight, the inventor of B-tree, once said:
-said:

 > "the more you think about what the B in B-trees means, the better you understand B-trees."

-Confusing **B-tree** with **BST** is really common misconception.
+Confusing **B-tree** with **BST** is a really common misconception.
-Anyway, in my opinion, BST is a great start point in order to reinvent B-tree.
+Anyway, in my opinion, BST is a great starting point for reinventing B-tree.
 Let's start with a simple example of BST:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-basic.webp"
 alt="Binary Search Tree with three nodes" class="small-image"/>

 The greater number is always on the right, the lower on the left.
-It may become clearer if we add more numbers:
+It may become clearer if we add more numbers.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-bigger.webp"
 alt="Binary Search Tree with seven nodes"